 Once you’ve chosen your top insurance companies and the right insurance type, it’s time to compare life insurance policies.

 Here are several tips to help you pick the best life insurance in the Philippines:

 - Ask for life insurance rates, quotes, or proposals for your preferred insurance coverage from two or three providers of your choice.
 For the same coverage, benefits and premiums may vary among insurance companies.

 - Compare benefits and riders.
 Evaluate which primary and supplementary benefits are suitable for your insurance needs and which ones you can do without.
-For example, decide whether you want to include critical illness benefits in your life insurance plan.
+For example, decide whether to include critical illness benefits in your life insurance plan.

 - Compare premiums.
 For the same coverage, some policies are more expensive than others.
 For example, a policy may have a higher premium because it’s designed for a higher retirement fund.
 Ask your insurance advisor about the reasons for the price differences.

 - Thoroughly review the fine print.
 Check the life insurance charges and fees—such as taxes, policy fees, and rider charges—that will be deducted monthly from your total funds.

 - Ask a lot of questions.
 If something is unclear, make sure to ask questions.
 Discuss each policy feature with your insurance advisor.
 Probe into what would happen in different scenarios in the future.
 Get all bases covered rather than regret your decision later.